Learning to Register Unbalanced Point Pairs: Related Work

-Among those global localization methods, especially Du~\Etal~\cite{du2020dh3d}, have demonstrated the possibility of adopting an unbalanced point cloud registration task by dividing the unbalanced registration task into two separate sub-tasks of 1) the nearest frame retrieval and 2) local registration.
-After the target frame is retrieved, one can compute the relative pose between the query and the target frame by applying the conventional pairwise registration methods.
+One feasible solution to tackle the unbalanced point cloud registration is to device the task into two separate sub-tasks; 1) the nearest frame retrieval and 2) local registration.
+After the target frame is retrieved, the relative pose between the query and the target frame is predicted by applying the conventional pairwise registration methods.
 These methods, however, suffer from several drawbacks.
 First, there are significant overheads in both the computational cost and the memory footprint to represent a scene with a set of multiple overlapping local frames.
 Second, they are likely not to generalize when point cloud pairs have a domain difference.
 For instance, considering the registration between the reconstructed point cloud of a large-scale scene and a local scan, the global localization methods fail to be directly adopted due to the severe density difference.
-Finally, the success of the registration strongly depends on the localization results so that they can not recover when the coarse alignment via localization fails.
+Finally, the success of the registration strongly depends on the localization results.
+They can not recover when the coarse alignment via localization fails.